PotLock/django-indexer/README.md

 #### ✅ Get registrations for list: `GET /lists/{LIST_ID}/registrations` (paginated)

-Can specify status to filter by using `status` query param if desired, e.g. `status=Approved`
+Can specify status to filter by using `status` query param if desired, e.g. `status=Approved` Can also specify project category to filter by using `category` query param if desired, e.g. `category=Education`

 #### ✅ Get random registration for list: `GET /lists/{LIST_ID}/random_registration`